 DIFFERENTIAL, BINARY OUTPUT

 ANALOG INPUT VOLTAGE DIGITAL OUTPUT CODE

 V {in} = AINP - AINM VREF = VREFP - VREFM

-V {in} = V {REF} 1FFh
+V {in} = V {REF} 7FFh

 V {in} = 0 000h

-Vin = -VREF 200h
+Vin = -VREF 800h

-FIFO DESCRIPTION
+FIFO description

-In order to facilitate an efficient connection to today's processors, the THS10064 is supplied with a FIFO.
-This integrated FIFO enables a problem-free processing of data with today's processors.
+In order to facilitate an efficient connection to today's processors, the THS12082 is supplied with a FIFO.
+This integrated FIFO enables a problem-free processing of data.
 The FIFO is provided as a flexible circular buffer.
-The circular buffer integrated in the THS10064 can store up to 16 conversion values.
-Therefore, the amount of interrupts to be served by a processor can be reduced significantly.
+The circular buffer integrated in the THS12082 can store up to 16 conversion values.
+Therefore, the number of interrupts to be served by a processor can be reduced significantly.

-Figure 31.
+Figure 4.
 Circular Buffer

-The converted data of the THS10064 is automatically written into the FIFO.
-To control the writing and reading process, a write pointer, a read pointer and a trigger pointer are used.
-The read pointer always shows the location which is read next.
+The converted data of the THS12082 is automatically written into the FIFO.
+To control the writing and reading process, a write pointer, a read pointer, and a trigger pointer are used.
+The read pointer always shows the location which will be read next.
 The write pointer indicates the location which contains the last written sample.
 With a selection of multiple analog input channels, the converted values are written in a predefined sequence to the circular buffer (autoscan mode).
 In this way, the channel information for the reading processor is continually maintained.

 The FIFO can be programmed through the control register of the ADC.
-The user has the ability to select a specific trigger level according to Table 13 in order to choose the configuration which best fits the application.
+The user has the ability to select a specific trigger level from Table 13 in order to choose the configuration which best fits the application.
 The FIFO provides the signal DATA_AV, which signals the processor to read the amount of data equal to the trigger level selected in Table 13.
 The signal DATA_AV becomes active when the trigger condition is satisfied.
 The trigger condition is satisfied when as many values as selected for the trigger level where written into the FIFO.